State

 npm i @aurelia/state

-When registering the Aurelia State plugin, you need to pass in the initial state of your application.
+When registering the Aurelia State plugin, you must pass in your application's initial state.
 This is an object which defines the data structure of your application.

 keywords: '',